swannodette/baduk/_posts/2016-07-30-us-go-congress-day3.markdown

 I scoped out the Evening League but I didn't feel particularly inclined to play.
 I checked in with another Mostly Go friend, Harry Teitelman, and he was in the lounge area playing a kind of consulting/teaching game where everyone was exploring various lines of play for black and white.
-Jonathan Hop 4D, author of the
-[So You Want To Play Go?](https://www.amazon.com/So-You-Want-Play-Level-ebook/dp/B003X9781O#navbar) series as well as translator of
+Jonathan Hop 4D, author of the [So You Want To Play Go?](https://www.amazon.com/So-You-Want-Play-Level-ebook/dp/B003X9781O#navbar) series as well as translator of
 [excellent NHK content](https://www.youtube.com/watch?v=noCZ5gwRBCY)
 was participating as well.
-This was a lot fun, it was great to hear Jonathan's ideas as well a those of another strong kyu player.
+It was basically a 4-5 person impromptu study study group and we all had a lot of fun and I learned a lot.

 Around 9pm things started winding down.
 After a couple of pizza slices with Harry I headed back to the AirBnB.
-The evening ended with a lot of memorable chatting on a Boston rooftop about the beauty and mystery of Go with Ien and one of his old MIT buddies who has a growing interest in the game.
+The evening ended with a lot of memorable chatting on a Boston rooftop about the beauty and mystery of Go with Ien and one of his old MIT buddies who has a budding interest in the game.

 It was jam-packed day and once again I'm turning in to recharge for my